zio/zio/docs/datatypes/test/mock/mock.md

 }
 ```

 A **capability tag** encodes all information needed to mock the target capability.
-It is just a value that extends the `zio.test.mock.Capability[R, I, E, A]` type constructor, where:
+It is just a value that extends the `zio.mock.Capability[R, I, E, A]` type constructor, where:
 - `R` is the type of _environment_ the method belongs to
 - `I` is the type of _methods input arguments_
 - `E` is the type of _error_ it can fail with